 One of the most believed legends about the Gorakhnath is the scholar of Machindranath residing in Assam of India.
 He came to Kathmandu Valley and asked for services; however, each people refuse to give services to him.
 This makes Gorakhnath furious.

 The people try to determine the motive for having a drought and subsequently located out the basic purpose of Gorakhnath meditation.

 The people of the valley were suffering from a severe drought, and King Bardev sought the help of Rato Machindranath.
 The sage agreed to help, but he required the king to build him a chariot and a temple.
-The king agreed, and Guru Machindranath accepted the invitation and got here to Kathmandu Valley.
+The king agreed, and Guru Machindranath accepted the invitation and arrived at Kathmandu Valley.
 Knowing about the visit of Guru Machindranath to his region, Gorakhnath ends up his meditation to visit him.

 After finishing up meditation, the serpent of all lakes is loose from his spell.
 After a few days, the rain poured all the way down to Kathmandu, finishing up a life-taking drought.
 So, from that day, Rato Machindranath Jatra is carried out to expose gratitude to Guru Machindranath.